top of page

 Occupational Therapist

-Toni is a passionate occupational therapist who graduated with a Bachelor of Health Sciences Occupational Therapy in 2022.
-Toni has experience working in paediatric settings, and has a passion for working closely with the autistic community to better understand lived experienced and provide holistic care.
-Toni has worked across both clinic and community settings, facilitating sessions in schools, homes and kinders, allowing her to support children to achieve their developmental goals and increase opportunity for participation and engagement in their meaningful occupations.
+Toni is a passionate Occupational Therapist who graduated with a Bachelor of Health Sciences (Occupational Therapy) in 2022.
+She has experience working across both clinic and community settings, including homes, schools, and kindergartens, supporting children to work towards their developmental goals and increase participation in their everyday occupations and interests.

 bottom of page